hashicorp/terraform-provider-hcp/docs/resources/aws_transit_gateway_attachment.md

 - `expires_at` (String) The time after which the transit gateway attachment will be considered expired if it hasn't transitioned into `ACCEPTED` or `ACTIVE` state.
 - `id` (String) The ID of this resource.
 - `organization_id` (String) The ID of the HCP organization where the transit gateway attachment is located.
 Always matches the HVN's organization.
-- `project_id` (String) The ID of the HCP project where the transit gateway attachment is located.
-Always matches the HVN's project.
 - `provider_transit_gateway_attachment_id` (String) The transit gateway attachment ID used by AWS.
 - `self_link` (String) A unique URL identifying the transit gateway attachment.
 - `state` (String) The state of the transit gateway attachment.